 [H2] Intraclass Correlation

-The intraclass correlation (ICC) coefficient is an important measure that describes the dependencies in the data is.
+The intraclass correlation (ICC) coefficient is an important measure that describes the dependencies in the data.
 This statistic measures the extent to which individuals in the same practice or hospital are more similar to each other than they are to individuals in different groups.
 It tells us the extent to which variations in patient-level outcomes result from practices.
-It is calculated as proportion of the total variation in outcome that was explained by the practice-level variables, written as
+It is calculated as a proportion of the total variation in outcome that was explained by the practice-level variables and is written as

 [INSERT EQUATION]

-ICC=Variation explained by practice-level variablesVariation explained by both practice level and error term.
+ICC=Variation explained by practice-Level variablesVariation explained by both practice level and error term.

 [END EQUATION]